JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->mergeApplicationDefinition Description**

     Merges the application definition with the command definition.

      This method is not part of public API and should not be used directly.

+---

 !!! signature "public Command->setDefinition(array|InputDefinition $definition)"
     **$definition**